 Analysis of student success data shows that student athletes earn higher GPAs, have higher course completion and persistence rates, and earn degrees and transfer at higher rates than their peers.
 Academic success is emphasized from the first orientation throughout the students' athletic career at the College.
 The College hosts an annual Scholar Athlete Celebration to honor all student athletes who earn a 3.0 GPA while enrolled in a minimum of 12 units and successfully complete their season.
-In spring 2015 the Moorpark College Men's Volleyball Team was recognized by CCCAA as a Scholar Athletic Team, the highest academic team achievement given annually by the California Community College Athletic Association (CCCAA); all team members must have excelled academically with a total GPA of 3.0 or higher.
+In 2014-15, 110 student athletes earned this distinction; 14 of those earned 4.0 GPAs.
 Promoting standards of integrity are also central to the intercollegiate athletic program; since 2006, the athletic program has annually selected and honored a male and female student athlete that has exhibited high character traits such as responsibility, fairness, integrity, sportsmanship, caring, citizenship and respect throughout the year.
 These student athletes are honored at the annual award dinner.